classicslive/QRetro/README.md

 # QRetro

 QRetro is a libretro API frontend implemented within a Qt QWindow.
-It supports multi-instancing, allowing multiple instances of libretro cores simultaneously.
+It supports multi-instancing, allowing multiple instances of libretro cores to run simultaneously.

-## Usage
+## Getting started

+To use QRetro in your project, use one of the following options:

 ### Static compilation

-Clone the project and include the .pri file in your qmake project:
+If you wish to statically compile QRetro into your project, clone this repo and include the .pri file in your qmake project:

 ```qmake
 include(QRetro/QRetro.pri)
 ```

+### Linking the QRetro binary

+If you wish to instead link against a QRetro binary, build QRetro using the .pro file instead.
+Pre-built binaries are not yet available.

+## Usage

-Then instantiate a QRetro object, set it up, and display it:
+To instantiate a QRetro object, set it up, and display it:

 ```c++
 #include <QRetro.h>